center for collaborative democracy

 Grand Bargain Project Framework Agreement

-● Boosting economic mobility, productivity, and growth
+- Boosting economic mobility, productivity, and growth

-● Reforming education so students, K-12 and beyond, reach their potential
+- Reforming education so students, K-12 and beyond, reach their potential

-● Making healthcare more effective and less costly
+- Making healthcare more effective and less costly

-● Curbing the national debt
+- Curbing the national debt

-● Transitioning the economy to cleaner energy
+- Transitioning the economy to cleaner energy

-● Making the tax code fairer and simpler
+- Making the tax code fairer and simpler

 The Center for Collaborative Democracy (CCD) is building a national movement to support a different approach: a “Grand Bargain” on all six issues.
 We have gathered evidence that common sense solutions for all six issues, if combined, would yield enough benefits to each sector of society that Americans from all walks of life would support the result.

 To start, CCD commissioned an expert team of 13 prominent former policymakers and think tank leaders across the political spectrum to work out a preliminary set of recommendations on all six issues.
 We then incorporated feedback from diverse stakeholders and citizens to produce a Framework Agreement in June.
 Each person who has seen it has found parts they disliked.
-Yet over 90 percent have said that the total package would be better for their organization and the country than the status quo.
+Yet over 90 percent have said that the total package would be better for them, members of their organizations, and the country than the status quo.

 In the project’s next phase, we will be convening deliberative workshops online and across the country, offering citizens an opportunity to give input.
 We will also continue dialogue with interest group leaders.